butterstreamers/butter-base-streamer/README.md

   }
 }

+Streamer.config = config

 module.exports = HttpStreamer
 ```

 that's all you *need* to do, but to do anything usefull you probably want
 to keep reading

+you probably want to implement 3 things, the `config` object, the
+object `constructor`, and the `seek` method